MahrukhKhan/DataEngineering1/Term-Project-1/README.md

 #### On SQL:
 Created the 'unique_code' on SQL with CONCAT command.
 It gave a primary key to the datasets and allowed smooth joining of datasets.
 The null values in excel file were shown as '..' so SQL was used to load the coloumns as characters and defined all such values to be null.
 Followed by a conversion of the numerical values to integers.
+Period were extracted as character variables for proper functioning of the trigger.

 ## Analytical Plan